 - 15-20 pine cones

 - glitter (I used red green, silver and white)

-To make the frosting, combine sugar and meringue powder in the bowl of an electric mixer fitted with the paddle attachment.
-Mixing on low speed, add a scant 1/2 cup water.
-Mix until icing holds a ribbonlike trail on the surface of the mixture for 5 seconds when you raise the paddle.
-Add the frosting to a gallon size ziploc bag (or a pipping bag).
+- To make the frosting, combine sugar and meringue powder in the bowl of an electric mixer fitted with the paddle attachment.
+Mixing on low-speed, add a scant 1/2 cup water.
+Mix until icing holds a ribbon-like trail on the surface of the mixture for 5 seconds when you raise the paddle.
+Add the frosting to a gallon size Ziploc bag (or a piping bag).

 - Tie the ribbon around the top of the pine cone to create a loop.